inconshreveable/gonative/README.md

 Then, it fetches the official binary distributions for all target platforms and copies each pkg/OS\_ARCH directory into the toolchain so that you will link with natively-compiled versions of the standard library.
 It walks all of the copied standard library and sets their modtimes so that they won't get rebuilt.
-It also copies some necessary auto-generated runtime files for each platform (z\*\_) into the source directory to make it all work.
+It also copies some necessary auto-generated runtime source files for each platform (z\*\_) into the source directory to make it all work.

 ### Open Issues

-- linux/arm build pulls a 1.2.1 GOARM=6 build, won't work for ARMv5 platforms
 - no checksum validation of downloaded packages
 - gonative won't run on Windows because it uses unzip/tar unix utilities

+### Caveats
+- linux/arm won't work for any other version than 1.2.1 since I'm hosting that build myself
+- gonative uses a GOARM=6 linux/arm build, it won't work for ARMv5 targets (default for any cross-compiled ARM builds anyways)
+- linux_386 binaries that use native libs depend on 32-bit libc/libpthread/elf loader. some 64-bit linux distributions might not have those installed by default